joshk98/game-breakout/README.md

 # game-breakout

 Breakout is a game made with Phaser.js.

+Clone this repository and open index.html to play!